tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 This rounds the length of EncodedClientHelloInner up to a multiple of 32 bytes, reducing the set of possible lengths across all clients.

-In addition to padding ClientHelloInner, clients and servers will also need to pad all other handshake messages that have sensitive-length fields.
-For example, if a client proposes ALPN values in ClientHelloInner, the server-selected value will be returned in an EncryptedExtension, so that handshake message also needs to be padded using TLS record layer padding.

 ### Handling the Server Response {#handle-server-response}